-GM to slash jobs and production, cancel some car models: sources
+GM to slash jobs and production, cancel some car models

 GM employs about 2,500 union staff in Oshawa, which produces both the Chevrolet Impala and Cadillac XTS sedans.
 It also completes final assembly of the stronger-selling Silverado and Sierra pickup trucks, shipped from Indiana.

-GM has begun what is expected to be a long and expensive transition to a new model that embraces electrified and automated vehicles, many of which will be shared rather than owned.
+GM has begun what is expected to be a long and expensive transition to a new business model that embraces electrified and automated vehicles, many of which will be shared rather than owned.

 The No. 1 U.S. automaker signaled the latest belt-tightening in late October when it offered buyouts to 50,000 salaried employees in North America, with the aim of reducing headcount by 18,000.
 It plans to trim executive ranks by 25 percent, the source said.